 As the tears came Rocca opened himself fully to the power inside himself.
 He felt infinite.
 He became a supernova only She could see.
 Rocca poured all of it all into Kwame, willing his wounds to heal.
 Life rushed into Kwame’s body as his wounds vanished and breath filled his lungs in a rush.

 “Kwame!”
 Rocca gripped his only friend by the shoulders and shook him.
 “Kwame!”
 But despite the life that filled his body, the life had left Kwame’s eyes.

 Too late Rocca realized what the heavy metallic clinking his unconscious had picked up on was.
 Rocca turned and leaped at Courage, wrapping his body around him to shield him from the grenade.

 Open air welcomed shattered glass and bone alike.
 Their bodies twisted slowly and unnaturally in the void as they plummeted toward the police, protesters, and news crews below.
 Rocca opened burned eyes and saw Her there, holding Kwame’s hand as his physical body fell away, offering her other to him.
 He turned away.
 He must have been too slow, Courage was already dead in his arms.
 As the ground rushed up to meet them and the people below screamed and scattered, Rocca poured every ounce of will he had left into a single point of focus.

 No more running.

-Seared and broken bodies connected with concrete, and Rocca blinked.
+Seared and broken bodies connected with concrete.